 You do not need to seek legal advice where a standard form agreement prepared and approved by the Legal Office is used, with no amendment to the legal terms in the agreement.
 You can access the approved legal template agreements via the "Legal precedents" section below.

-The University General Counsel is the only staff member authorised to receive subpoenas.
+The University General Counsel is the only staff member authorised to receive subpoenas for the production of documents.
 Please direct anyone serving a subpoena, or any subpoenas served by mail, to the Legal Office in Room CH259, Chancellery Building, Newcastle campus (Callaghan).

-External parties wishing to subpoena the University or any of its employees should serve the documents to:
+Persons wishing to serve subpoenas on the University or any of its employees for the production of documents should serve the documents to:

 The Proper Officer